isu-meta/doiowa/README.md

 ## Documentation

+Documentation of the doiowa library, its modules, objects, and functions is available as HTML in the doc directory.
+[Explore the documentation online](http://htmlpreview.github.io/?https://github.com/isu-meta/doiowa/blob/master/doc/doiowa/index.html).

 **Please note:** The following documentation is largely out of date and not maintained by the the Iowa State University Library.
 However, it may have further details relevant to generating DOIs for bepress Digital Commons